 Hockey is a highly regulated sport, and referees blow the whistle to stop play for various reasons, including:

-- Puck Out of Play: When the puck leaves the playing area (e.g., into the crowd), play stops until the puck is retrieved and returned to the ice.
+- When the puck leaves the playing area (e.g., into the crowd), play stops until the puck is retrieved and returned to the ice.

 These stoppages can add significant time to the game, especially in closely contested matches with numerous infractions.